vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 The merchant must provide a link to the "my page" on the merchant's website when creating the agreement.
 See [Create an agreement](vipps-recurring-api.md#create-an-agreement).

-Users may want to make other changes to the Agreement than to simply cancel it.
+Users may want to make other changes to the Agreement than simply cancel it.
 A subscription may be paused for a period, it may be changed to a lower or higher frequency, additional products or services may be added, etc.
-This can add more complexity than Vipps can present in a good way, and our approach is therefore to send the user to the merchant for managing the Agreement.
+This can add more complexity than Vipps can present in a good way, and our approach is, therefore, to send the user to the merchant for managing the Agreement.

 ### How can I move agreements between merchants and sales units?